David-Manniche/TheMarket/readme.txt

     => 044474 - When we come back on home page from checkout then it shows "invalid products " on deleting for those products which were not on checkout
 -------------------TV-9.2.2.20201027---------------------
-    => 044367 - seller >> pickup address >> "+" icon next to slots is not getting display in first time
+    => 044367 - seller >> pickup address >> "+" icon next to slots is not getting display in first time => 044371 - add money to wallet> stripe form screen> cancel button is not working

 Enhancements:
     => Tax module upgrade